XoXoLex/Syncup_portal/README.md

 - **Overdue auto-check** (requirement 5): a scheduled Supabase function that runs daily and emails admin + tester for any past-due, unresolved bug.

-Both are small and well-documented; flag me when you're ready and I'll write them.

 ---

 ## File list